-Your Guide To Choosing The Best Undershirt For Sweat
+How to Find The Best Undershirt For Sweat

 With so many terms like moisture-wicking, quick-dry and anti-sweat flooding the market, you may have trouble choosing the best product for your sweating situation and distinguishing the duds from the sweat-blocking warriors.

-But by understanding how these fabrics work, you can choose the best undershirt for sweat, stop wasting money and start seeing results.
+But by understanding how these anti-sweat fabrics work, you can choose the best undershirt for sweat, stop wasting money and start seeing results.